Raymond-blip/landstar/README.md

 ## Werner Truck Driver Signup (Local Clone)

-This project is a local clone of the Landstar public site, customized with a **Werner truck driver signup flow**:
+This project is a local clone of the Werner public site, customized with a **Werner truck driver signup flow**:

 - Updated homepage `index.htm` with a **Sign up** option.
 - Two dedicated signup pages: